-Notes: Data from 3/30/2020-2/6/2022.
-Both vertical axes have log scales.

-Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, BEA, HHS, and the COVID Tracking Project at The Atlantic.
+Notes: Data from 3/30/2020-4/3/2022.
+The vertical axis has log scale.
+Sources: FRBC calculations, BEA, HHS, and the COVID Tracking Project at The Atlantic.

 - Series that use different sources at different times - Hospitalization data prior to February 1, 2021, are from the COVID Tracking Project at The Atlantic.
 To smooth transition to a new source, the February 2021 data uses a weighted average of the data from the COVID Tracking Project and data from HHS via HealthData.gov, with weight on the COVID Tracking Project falling over time.
 From March 1, 2021, onward, we use the HHS data. - Data by racial groups are from the COVID Tracking Project through March 7, 2021, and from the Centers for Disease Control and Prevention starting on March 8, 2021.
 The rates we report for racial groups are per million adults, rather than population as a whole, because COVID-19 mortality is closely related to age, and racial groups have different age distributions. - Some significant revisions to the reported number of COVID-19 deaths cause large single-day jumps. - We smooth some of these jumps by multiplying daily changes for a period of time by a scaling factor so that the adjusted series meets the post-revision series.